yiisoft/validator/docs/guide/conditional-validation.md

 ### Configuring empty criteria in other rules

 Some rules, such as `Required` can't be skipped for empty values - that would defeat the purpose of the rule.
-However, the empty criteria can also be configured here - not for skipping, but for detecting an empty value:
+However, empty criteria can be configured here for detecting when a value is empty.
+Note - this does not skip the rule.
+It only determines what the empty condition is:

 ```php
 use Yiisoft\Validator\Rule\Required;